septentrio-users/septentrio_gnss_driver-release/README.md

     * INS with firmware 1.2.0 does not support velocity aiding.
     * INS with firmware 1.2.0 does not support setting of initial heading.
   + Known issues:
-    * UDP over USB: Blocks are sent twice on GNSS with firmware <= 4.12.1 and INS with firmware <= 1.4.1.
-For GNSS it will be fixed in the soon-to-be-released 4.14 (expected in July 2023), for INS it will be fixed in 1.4.1 (expected in November 2023).
+    * UDP over USB: Blocks are sent twice on GNSS with firmware <= 4.12.1 and INS with firmware <= 1.4.
+For GNSS it is fixed in version 4.14 (released on June 15th 2023), for INS it will be fixed in to-be-released 1.4.1 (expected in November 2023).
   + If `use_ros_axis_orientation` to `true` axis orientations are converted by the driver between NED (Septentrio: yaw = 0 is north, positive clockwise) and ENU (ROS: yaw = 0 is east, positive counterclockwise).
 There is no conversion when setting this parameter to `false` and the angles will be consistent with the web GUI.
   :<br>
   ```